 Specific businesses lean heavily on virtual terminals, while many do not due to this fact.

 Mail Order Telephone Orders Use Virtual Terminals

-The biggest reason that a business will use their virtual terminal is to process mail, email, and phone orders.
-These card not present MOTO transactions are steadily growing year over year and require the functionality of virtual terminals.
+The biggest reason that a business will use its virtual terminal is to process mail, email, and phone orders.
+These card-not-present MOTO transactions are steadily growing year over year and require the functionality of virtual terminals.

 No other platform functions like a virtual terminal does, which is why it is often used in conjunction with payment gateways and POS systems for in-person transactions.

 As you can see, both of these solutions allow businesses to safely and securely process payments.
 The main difference is that a payment gateway is connected to the shopping cart which is utilized by the customer.
 Whereas a transaction processed through the virtual terminal is input by the business owner or an employee.
 Businesses usually use both solutions for online credit card processing.
 In fact, many businesses prefer to have both abilities for full security and ease in their online credit card processing.

 Enabling online payment gateways and virtual terminals is easier than you think.
 Whether you are a small business owner or running a franchise, these solutions will help make your payment processing easier and more secure.
 Additionally, if your industry is highly vulnerable to credit card fraud, payment gateways and virtual terminals can help add a sense of safety to payment processing.